 Sukkot on the Farm, the program that launched Wilderness Torah, seeks to reclaim these parts of Sukkot for modern Jews: the pilgrimage, dwelling in the field, the ecstasy of the water ceremony.
 It’s a simple and powerful idea — one that is now in its 10th year.

-When I moved to the Bay Area last summer, the earth-based Jewish spirituality being spearheaded by Wilderness Torah was hardly on my radar.
+When I moved to the Bay Area last summer, the earth-based Jewish spirituality movement spearheaded by organizations like Wilderness Torah was hardly on my radar.
 But it’s a big deal out here.
 Is this its only niche?
 Or is there something bigger going on that could have an impact on mainstream Judaism elsewhere?
 I figured it was time to go and see for myself.

 Sukkot on the Farm took place Oct.
 20-23 at Eatwell Farm outside Dixon, about an hour northeast of San Francisco.
 The 20-year-old organic farm was the site of Wilderness Torah’s first Sukkot on the Farm in 2007, so this past weekend was a circling back to the beginning.